aardappel/lobster/docs/source/implementation.md

 translated to C++, for a further speed boost.
 This is useful when releasing a shipping build to customers, but hopefully not necessary during development.

-With the `--cpp` option on the command-line, the compiler will generate a `compiled_lobster.cpp` file.
+With the `--cpp` option on the command-line, the compiler will generate `dev/compiled_lobster/src/compiled_lobster.cpp` (currently, you MUST compile it from the root of the repo, e.g. `bin/lobster --cpp somepath/my.lobster`, otherwise this will likely fail).
 This file contains a `main()` and is otherwise self-contained such that when you compile it with the build files for any platform (see instructions above) substituting it for the standard `main.cpp`, you’ll end up with an executable that runs only that specific program.

-Currently, this process is a bit clunky, you must run the compiler with the repo root as you current directory, and the compiled file will always be written to `dev/compiled_lobster/`

-On Windows, there are project files in that same directory that will automatically pick up the compiled lobster code.
+On Windows, there are project files in `dev/compiled_lobster` that will automatically pick up the compiled lobster code.

 On Linux, create a `build` directory anywhere, for example in `dev/compiled_lobster/build`, go there, then
 `cmake -DLOBSTER_TOCPP=ON -DCMAKE_BUILD_TYPE=Release ../..` will automatically
 substitute the compiled lobster main program.
 Build with `make -j8` or similar.

+For Emscripten, there's a `lobster_cppout` make target that works similar to the WebAssembly mode described below.

 Compiling Lobster code to WebAssembly